STAS

 Yes.
 STAS adds the report to the Intervals.icu activity description.
 In STAS, it is also saved with the specific workout.

-How do reports affect condition and analysis?
+How do reports affect later analysis?

 What to read next